 You know the rumors, now discover Lizzie's truth.
 This September, experience one of the most notorious murder trials in raucous rock musical with a brutal edge.

 From writers Steven Cheslik-DeMeyer, Alan Stevens Hewitt, and Tim Maner, this piece of American mythology meets rock concert has been welcomed by audiences around the world.
-And now, Lizzie is on her way to Los Angeles.
+And now, Lizzie hits Los Angeles.

 THE AXE COMES DOWN

 NOW EXTENDED!
 HALLOWEEN NIGHT